R552-beep/Bank-tech-test/README.md

 # Bank-tech-test

-Today, you'll practice doing a tech test.
+## Task:

-For most tech tests, you'll essentially have unlimited time.
-This practice session is about producing the best code you can when there is a minimal time pressure.
+My task for this project was to create practice tech test.

-You'll get to practice your OO design and TDD skills.
+Focus for this project is to practice OO design and TDD skills.

-You'll work alone, and you'll also review your own code so you can practice reflecting on and improving your own work.
+This is a solo project where it will give us the opportunity to review our own code so we can practice reflecting and improving our own work.

 ## Specification